yohamta/furex/README.md

 	// Add items to flexbox container
 	for i := 0; i < 20; i++ {
 		// Each flexbox item must have fixed size.
-		// In this case, the width is 50, height is 50. rootFlex.AddChild(NewBox(50, 50, colors[i%3]))
+		// In this case, the size is 50x50 pixels. rootFlex.AddChild(NewBox(50, 50, colors[i%3]))
 	}
 }